 MICHEL MARTIN, HOST:

-Here to talk about this are Tracy Clayton, she's a writer and blogger at brokeymcpoverty.com and theroot.com.
+Here to talk about this are Tracy Clayton; she's a writer and blogger at brokeymcpoverty.com and theroot.com.
 She's with us from Louisville, Kentucky.
-Holly Kearly is the founder of the non-profit group Stop Street Harassment.
+Holly Kearl is the founder of the nonprofit group Stop Street Harassment.
 She's also author of the book "Stop Street Harassment: Making Public Places Safe and Welcoming For Women."
-Here in Washington, D.C. with me is Jasmine Garsd, producer and co-host of NPR's Alt Latino, and Viviana Hurtado, blogger and chief of The Wise Latina Club.
-Welcome, ladies.
-Welcome back, I should say.
+Here in Washington, D.C., with me is Jasmine Garsd, producer and co-host of NPR's Alt Latino; and Viviana Hurtado, blogger-in-chief of The Wise Latina Club.
+Welcome, ladies - welcome back, I should say.

 VIVIANA HURTADO: Hi, Michel.
 That's a nice dress you have on.